GazeGraphResource/GazeGraph/README.md

 ## 1. <span id="1">Dataset Information</span>

+### 1.1 Setup
 The dataset is collected from eight subjects (four female and four male, aged between 24 and 35; all subjects are fluent in English, with Spanish (1), English (2), and Chinese (5) as their first language) using the [Pupil Core](https://pupil-labs.com/products/core/) eye tracker.
 The study is approved by our institution's Institutional Review Board.

-During data collection, the subjects wear the eye tracker and sit in front of the computer screen (a 34-inch display) at a distance of approximately~50cm.
+During data collection, the subjects wear the eye tracker and sit in front of the computer screen (a 34-inch display) at a distance of approximately 50cm.
 We conduct the manufacturer's default on-screen five-points calibration for each of the subjects.
-Note that only one calibration is needed per subject, and the subjects can move their heads and upper bodies freely during the experiment.
+Note that we have done only one calibration per subject, and the subjects can move their heads and upper bodies freely during the experiment.

+### 1.2 Activities
+We consider six different **desktop activities** that are commonly performed in daily life:

+- **Browse**: subjects browse public news websites or blogs.
+The websites visited by the subjects are different: three subjects gravitated toward visiting websites written in English while the other five subjects visited websites written mainly in Chinese.

+- **Play**: subjects are asked to play simple online games.
+We consider two different games: one requiring the subjects to look ahead horizontally ([Classic Super Mario](https://www.classicgames.me/super-mario-bros.html)), while the other requiring the subjects to look in all directions to navigate the game character ([Agario](https://agar.io/#ffa)).
+The instructions of the games are given to the subjects before playing.

+- **Read**: subjects read digital content displayed on a computer screen.
+Three reading materials in English are prepared: a Wikipedia article, a research paper in a two-column format, a textbook in a single-column format.
+These materials differ in both text layout and the number of figures embedded.

+- **Search**: we ask subjects to search for answers to a list of predefined questions using a web-based search engine (i.e., Google).
+For each of the subjects, the questions are randomly ordered to ensure variations (and thus, different visual stimuli).
+The search history is cleared before every session so that all subjects start from the same baseline.

+- **Watch**: subjects watch a short video played on the screen.
+We consider two videos with a different number of main characters (one with two main characters and the other with more than three characters); also one video has subtitles shown on the bottom.

+- **Write**: subjects are asked to write an essay in English using the Microsoft Word installed on the computer.

+The subjects are asked to perform each of the six activities for five minutes.
+They can choose one of the stimuli prepared for the Read, Watch, and Play.
+The gazes is recorded at a 30Hz sampling rate.
+Examples of the recorded gazes are shown in the figure below.

 ## 2. <span id="1">Download Dataset</span>